-- The Council acknowledges that the HHMP is intended to provide flexibility both for the Requiring Authority and the Council for the management of historic heritage places.
+(xii) (xiii) (xiv) and alignment with relevant statutory definitions as far as practicable; Adv vice Notes: 1 The Council acknowledges that the HHMP is intended to provide flexibility both for the Requiring Authority and the Council for the management of historic heritage places.
 Accordingly, the HHMP may need to be reviewed over time.
-Any reviews should be in accordance with the stated objectives of the HHMP and limited to the scope of this Designation. - 2.
-The historic heritage places archive consists of the records and finds made during Construction Works, including written or drawn documentation, digital files, and artefacts and materials such as taonga tūturu.

-23. Accidental discovery during construction works and documenting requirements (including post-construction)

-- (a) Prior to the start of Construction for a Stage of Works, the Requiring Authority shall prepare an Accidental Discovery Protocol for any accidental historic heritage discoveries which occur during Construction Works.
-The protocol: - (i) Shall be consistent with the Waka Kotahi NZ Transport Agency Minimum Standard P45 Accidental Archaeological Discovery Specification, or any subsequent version and the Auckland Unitary Plan Accidental Discovery Rule (E11 Land disturbance regional E11.6.1) or any amended version of this rule; - (ii) Shall be prepared in engagement with Mana Whenua and in consultation with Auckland Council and HNZPT and modified as necessary to reflect the site-specific project detail.
-The Requiring Authority shall undertake engagement and consultation for a period of not less than 30 days; and - (iii) Shall be implemented for the duration of Construction Works.
+Any reviews should be in accordance with the stated objectives of the HHMP and limited to the scope of this Designation.
+2. The historic heritage places archive consists of the records and finds made during Construction Works, including written or drawn documentation, digital files, and artefacts and materials such as taonga tūturu.
+23. al discovery during construction works and documenting ents (including post-construction) Auth or to the start of Construction for a Stage of Works, the Requiring hority shall prepare an Accidental Discovery Protocol for any accidental oric heritage discoveries which occur during Construction Works.
+The socol: Shall be consistent with the Waka Kotahi NZ Transport Agency Minimum Standard P45 Accidental Archaeological Discovery Specification, or any subsequent version and the Auckland Unitary Plan Accidental Discovery Rule (E11 Land disturbance regional - E11.6.1) or any amended version of this rule; Shall be prepared in engagement with Mana Whenua and in consultation with Auckland Council and HNZPT and modified as necessary to reflect the site-specific project detail.
+The Requiring Authority shall undertake engagement and consultation for a period of not less than 30 days; and (iii) Shall be implemented for the duration of Construction Works.